winnipegfir/CZWG-core/README.md

 ### Initial setup process

-1. Follow the steps found at https://laravel.com/docs to install the latest Laravel version.
-2. Clone our GitHub repository, and place it over your laravel installation.
+1. Clone the repository.
-3. Run `composer install`
+1. Run `composer install`
-4. Rename `.env.example` to `.env` and fill required fields.
+1. Rename `.env.example` to `.env` and fill required fields.
 The VATSIM connect demo URI is already placed in there.
 Get your ID and put your redirect URI into http://auth-dev.vatsim.net.
-5. Run `php artisan migrate --seed` (runs database migrations and seeds with required rows).
+1. Run `php artisan migrate --seed` (runs database migrations and seeds with required rows).
-6. Run `php artisan key:generate`.
+1. Run `php artisan key:generate`.
-7. Login with one of the accounts found at http://wiki.vatsim.net/connect.
+1. Login with one of the accounts found at http://wiki.vatsim.net/connect.
-8. Give that new account in the `users` table a `permissions` value of `5`.
+1. Give that new account in the `users` table a `permissions` value of `5`.